-SECTION 2: COUNSELOR ATTITUDES, ATTRIBUTES, AND BEHAVIORS (to be completed by instructors of CNSL 501, CNSL 503 or MFT 583/593, and CNSL 504) DISPOSITION 4 3 2 1 0 Shows initiative and enthusiasm; is open to learning; aware of impact on others; able toexpress feelings effectively and appropriately; able to manage conflicts and challenges; is personally responsible and accountable; is flexible and adaptable; demonstrates self- awareness/insight and emotional stability; able to articulate personal convictions; recognizes own personal strengths, limitations, beliefs, and biases Professional Attributes Interacts with faculty, clients/students, organizational staff, and peers in a professional manner; understands and demonstrates ability to work cooperatively on a professional team; consistently on time and regularly attends all classes, sessions, and meetings; follows rules/policies and procedures of university, agency, and organization; accepts feedback in a non-defensive manner.
-Professional Ethics Demonstrates understanding and adherence to the ethical guidelines of the American Counseling Association (ACA), American School Counselor Association (ASCA), American Association for Marriage and Family Therapy (AAMFT), and American College Personnel Association (ACPA), as applicable to the student's degree program; maintains confidentiality, obtains informed consent, follows limits of confidentiality and duty to warn requirements Theoretical Knowledge Has a fundamental understanding of the various theories, techniques, and interventions in counseling; demonstrates emerging application of theories and techniques Multicultural Competence Appreciates diversity and recognizes the worth of all individuals; understands the impact that race, ethnicity, culture, sexual affiliation, gender identification, social class, disability status, religion, etc. have on individuals; uses language that demonstrates sensitivity and respect; able to appropriately identify and address personal biases, judgments, systemic barriers, and social injustices (inside and outside the classroom and counseling setting) Course/Site Operations Aware of and cooperative with course expectations as outlined in the syllabi; Demonstrates knowledge of and compliance with organization's standards of care/policies and procedures, including client responsiveness, record keeping, treatment planning, and termination of care
+SECTION 2: COUNSELOR ATTITUDES, ATTRIBUTES, AND BEHAVIORS (to be completed by instructors of CNSL 501, CNSL 503 or MFT 583/593, and CNSL 504) DISPOSITION DESCRIPTION 3 2 1 0 Personal Attributes Shows initiative and enthusiasm; is open to learning; aware of impact on others; able toexpress feelings effectively and appropriately; able to manage conflicts and challenges; is personally responsible and accountable; is flexible and adaptable; demonstrates self- awareness/insight and emotional stability; able to articulate personal convictions; recognizes own personal strengths, limitations, beliefs, and biases Professional Attributes Interacts with faculty, clients/students, organizational staff, and peers in a professional manner; understands and demonstrates ability to work cooperatively on a professional team; consistently on time and regularly attends all classes, sessions, and meetings; follows rules/policies and procedures of university, agency, and organization; accepts feedback in a non-defensive manner Demonstrates understanding and adherence to the ethical guidelines of the American Counseling Association (ACA), American School Counselor Association (ASCA), American Association for Marriage and Family Therapy (AAMFT), and American College Personnel Association (ACPA), as applicable to the student's degree program; maintains confidentiality, obtains informed consent, follows limits of confidentiality and duty to warn requirements Theoretical Knowledge Has a fundamental understanding of the various theories, techniques, and interventions in counseling; demonstrates emerging application of theories and techniques Multicultural CompetenceAppreciates diversity and recognizes the worth of all individuals; understands the impact that race, ethnicity, culture, sexual affiliation, gender identification, social class, disability status, religion, etc. have on individuals; uses language that demonstrates sensitivity and respect; able to appropriately identify and address personal biases, judgments, systemic barriers, and social injustices (inside and outside the classroom and counseling setting) Course/Site OperationsAware of and cooperative with course expectations as outlined in the syllabi; Demonstrates knowledge of and compliance with organization's standards of care/policies and procedures, including client responsiveness, record keeping, treatment planning, and termination of care

-SECTION 3: CONCLUDING FEEDBACK FROM INSTRUCTOR (to be completed by instructors of CNSL 501, CNSL 503 or MFT 583/593, and CNSL 504) STRENGTHS observed in the counselor-in-training , , AREAS OF IMPROVEMENT observed in the counselor-intraining Global Rating of Counselor-in-Trai (identified to th 3 1.0 (Insufficient Competency) 2.0 (Approaching Competency) 3.0 (Demonstrates Competency) 4.0 (Fully Demonstrates Competency) Instructor's Name (please print) Instructor's Sig nature Date ☐ I have reviewed the counselor-in n-training skills and competencies polic ry, the corresponding completed chec klist, and the instructor's comments.
-Student's Name (please print) Student's Signature
+( I EDBACK FROM INSTRUCTOR (to be completed by instructors of CNSL 501, CNSL 503 or MFT 583/593, and CN NSL 504) STRENGTHS observed in the counselor-in-training AREAS OF IMPROVEMENT observed in the counselor-in- training Global Rating of Counselor-in-Trai (identified to th ning Competency and Effectiveness ne nearest level) 5 1.0 2.0 3.0 4.0 (Insufficient Competency) (Approaching Competency) (Demonstrates Competency) (Fully Demonstrates Competency)

+Instructor's Name (please print)

+Instructor's Signature

+□ I have reviewed the counselor-in-training skills and competencies policy, the corresponding completed checklist, and the instructor's comments.

+Student's Name (please print)

+Student's Signature